jianyanglab/SMR-Portal/Tutorial.md

 1) **Upload GWAS summary data file**

-	Please upload the GWAS summary statistics (a demo is available in [data/demo/GWAS.tar.gz](data/demo/GWAS.tar.gz)).
+	Please upload the GWAS summary statistics (a demo is available here [GWAS.tar.gz](https://static.westlakefuturegene.com/smr_files/GWAS.txt.gz)).
 It is recommended to use the GCTA-COJO format, although other formats are also supported.

 	**GCTA-COJO format**